-BTEC LeVEL 3 EXTENDED DIPLOMA in Music
+BTEC LEVEL 3 EXTENDED DIPLOMA in Music Practice

-The BTEC Level 3 Extended Diploma in Music is an intensive and exciting 2-year course, delivered by highly-qualified teaching staff.
+The BTEC Level 3 Extended Diploma in Music Practice is an intensive and exciting 2-year course, delivered by highly-qualified teaching staff.

 This qualification has a strong practical basis giving students the opportunity to develop their personal potential and acquire a wide range of practical skills which will support further study or entry into employment in relevant industries.
 The course makes extensive use of BOA’s excellent resources including a recital room, 11 practice rooms and a Recording Studio.
 This is a specialist programme and is aimed at students who already have a passion for and experience of music.

 Performing as an ensemble